kforner/srcpkgs/README.md

 The advent of [devtools](https://devtools.r-lib.org/) enabled the use of source packages directly, bypassing the installation step, which considerably streamlined the development of ONE package, also making it possible to reload a package within a R session.

 `srcpkgs` *extends* devtools to manage the development and use of a  collection or library of source packages as easily and efficiently as possible.
-In particular, it understands the dependencies between those packages and upon changes, determine and apply the optimal course of action to apply those changes.
+In particular, it understands the dependencies between those packages and upon changes, determines the optimal course of action to implement them.

 See the vignettes: